DjangoGirls/tutorial/README.md

 For simple changes like typo corrections you can use the Github online editor:

-* Open your local fork page on Github,
+* Open your local fork page on Github
-* go to *README.md* file in any chapter,
+* go to *README.md* file in any chapter
 * press the *Edit* icon (pen)

 and you can edit the chapter directly on github.com.